SAFETAG/SAFETAG/content/guides/risk_modeling/quote.md

   8. *Direct and immediate feedback*
   9. *Balance between ability level and challenge...*

-"*Flow is the most important test of an approach, methodology, or even task for threat modeling.
+*Flow is the most important test of an approach, methodology, or even task for threat modeling.
 Knowing who will find flow in an approach is a key to architecting for success.
 If your audience can't find flow, their ability to find threats will be dramatically inhibited.
 Without flow, threat modeling is a chore...*" - _Threat Modeling: Designing for Security_ [^shostack_flow]